SLIBIO/SLib/README.md

 ### CMake or KDevelop

-Firstly, run `build-release.sh` (or `build-debug.sh`) in the `build/Linux-CMake` directory in SLib source.
-(You can also use KDevelop project - `SLib.kdev4` in the `build/Linux-KDevelop` directory to compile SLib).
+Firstly, run `build-release.sh` (or `build-debug.sh`) in the `build/Linux` directory in SLib source.
+(You can also use KDevelop project - `SLib.kdev4` to compile SLib).
 After completion of build, you can see the precompiled static libraries in the `lib/Linux` directory.

 Secondly, setup your project which will use SLib.